dedis/d-voting/docs/ballot_encoding.md

 ## Size of the ballot

-In order to maintain complete voter anonimity and untraceability of ballots throughout the election process, it is important that all encrypted ballots have the same size.
+In order to maintain complete voter anonymity and untraceability of ballots throughout the election process, it is important that all encrypted ballots have the same size.
 To this aim, the election has an attribute called "BallotSize" (multiple of 29) which is the size that all ballots should have before they're encrypted.
 Smaller ballots should therefore be